updated on 01 February 2023

-The GDL is only the first stepping stone on the way to becoming a lawyer for non-law graduates.
-The overriding criteria for choosing where to do the GDL should therefore be the quality of the tuition and the subsequent impact on the likelihood of getting a place on an LPC.
+The GDL is only the first steppingstone on the way to becoming a lawyer for non-law graduates.
+The overriding criteria for choosing where to study the GDL should therefore be the quality of the tuition and the subsequent impact on the likelihood of getting a place on an LPC or Bar course.
 Some institutions may even guarantee a place on the subsequent course if you pass the GDL.
-Remember, the GDL (apart from being an expensive addition to your knowledge) will not be of much use unless you get onto an LPC (or BPTC) course afterwards.